giovi321/ReMarkable-scripts/README.md

 ## Upload.sh
 Watch a folder on your server for new files, when a new file appear upload it to rmcloud/rmfakecloud

+Configuration:
+- Change the variables in the variables section of the script
+- Run `chmod +x upload.sh`

 Dependencies:
 - rmapi (https://github.com/juruen/rmapi)
 - inotify-tools (`sudo apt install inotify-tools`)